hadashiA/testkick/README.md

 # testkick.el

-testkick.el is that Emacs Lisp provides a command.
+testkick.el is Emacs Lisp provides a command.
 Find the test code associated with the current buffer, and run it.

 Supported test frameworks.